There's a car park here that could serve Leeds-Bradford airport and were this still West Yorkshire, it might well have done, why not?

 Prior to the river, however, there's an unearthly on the other side.
 Picture the scene, a violent thunderstorm and a child prostitute gives birth in a cave with the diabolical stench of sulphur stinking it out, they say.

 Ursula Southeil's dramatic entrance in 1488 is best explained as just a bit of bad weather back in the day and the whiff of the natural springs that sprung a spa resort, of sorts, before Harrogate got in on the act.

-Cruelly described as a funny-looking thing, she was taunted as a witch from an early age and sought refuge in the cave, concocting potions from the fruits of the forest floor.
+Cruelly described as a funny-looking thing, she was taunted as a witch from an early age and sought refuge in the cave, concocting potions from the fruits of next door's forest floor.
 Later looking to monetise the brand, she took to soothsaying and some of her sooths hit close to the truth.

 Living to a lengthy age, the legacy of the childless and widowed 'Mother Shipton' lives on and you can part with a few pounds for further fictional facts and a close-up with the cave.
 Petrified what-nots hang below the drips, not shown, but one thing she didn't predict was that you'd have to wear a mask to enter.

 No, not for the pong, this is the first proper bit of Guffing since the lockdown of you-know-what was lifted and no cafés were entered in the making of this.
 Or caves, actually.

 Ma Shipton's frontage sports a checkerboard facade and you may already have seen it elsewhere.

 Is this an ancient heraldic link to something sinister like the Knights Templar or something?
 Not quite, some old resident of some old house liked to play chess so he simply painted his outside and others copied.

 There's a temptation to head left at the Manor House, still not shown, up the intriguingly named Water Bag Bank but stay on the flat to pass under Knaresborough Viaduct.